Suspect in Charlie Kirk killing became more political, opposed activist's views, authorities say

 Robinson is believed to have acted alone, and the investigation is ongoing, Cox said.
 He was arrested on suspicion of capital murder, weapons and obstruction offenses.
 He was expected to be formally charged Tuesday ahead of an initial court appearance.

 Robinson’s arrest late Thursday capped a frenetic day-and-a-half search that just hours earlier seemed stuck when authorities pleaded for tips and leads from the public.
-The assassination captivated the public not only because of Kirk's outsize influence in conservative political circles and his close connections with Trump but also because of the pressing questions it raised about the escalating toll of political violence that has spanned the ideological spectrum.
+The assassination while Kirk was speaking at Utah Valley University reverberated across the country because of his outsize influence in conservative circles, his close connections with Trump and because of the questions it raised about the escalating toll of political violence that has spanned the ideological spectrum.

 "This is our moment: Do we escalate or do we find an off-ramp?”
 Cox asked, making an impassioned plea for young people to bridge differences through common ground rather than violence.
 “It’s a choice.”